-Probably the best way to train your abs is not by direct ab work, but rather through execution of complex exercises.
-Working on all the major muscle groups like legs, back and core will ensure that you are training the abs using their stabilizing functions.
+One effective way to train your abs is not by direct ab work, but rather through execution of complex exercises.
+Working your large muscle groups like legs and back and chest, using squats, deadlifts, and overhead presses, will ensure that you are training the abs using their stabilizing functions.

 This however doesn’t mean you should avoid any specific ab training altogether.
 If you really want to build an impressive six pack, you need to include a variety of specialized ab exercises to ensure the full development of the six pack.

 The direct ab exercises I usually do include crunches/sit ups and leg raises an I usually do them after my deadlift or squat session.

 1. Crunches or sit ups – 3 sets of 15-20 repetitions

 This is a great exercise that can be performed in the gym or at home.
 The only difference between the crunches and the sit ups is that you only lift your upper back instead the whole torso when doing crunches.

 As any other muscle, abdominal muscles need to be trained with sufficient intensity in order to grow and progress.
 So, after a certain period of time, when your abs get stronger, I recommend weighted crunches/sit ups instead of regular ones.

 2. Leg raises – 3 sets of 12-15 repetitions